11 June 2018Tracking weight, calories, and nutrients with MyNetDiary while pregnant or breastfeeding

 Carb Goals for Breastfeeding & Diabetes.
 If you use diabetes tracker, note that even if you select your diabetes type in Settings, MyNetDiary does not set up carb goals appropriate for breastfeeding.
 Use the carb goals that your healthcare provider or diabetes educator has recommended for you.
 Note that the RDA for carbohydrates during breastfeeding is a whopping 210 grams/day.
 That is 80 grams higher than in the non-breastfeeding state (and is even higher than pregnancy).

-Purchasing the Maximum membership is the simplest way to get all features, reporting, linking to fitness devices, and nutrient customization options that you might need.
-If you have a Maximum membership, you do not need to purchase an app.
+Purchasing the Premium membership is the simplest way to get all features, reporting, linking to fitness devices, and nutrient customization options that you might need.
+If you have a Premium membership, you do not need to purchase an app.
 Download the free app and then login with your account name and password to unlock all features in the app.

 Basic Use of MyNetDiary